Goals, Objectives, Competencies, Activities, and Assessments

 Minimal Expectations for Core Competencies

-The following minimal expectations for core competencies have been established in order to insure the quality and thoroughness of the intern’s training experience and to assist in the evaluation of completion criteria for the internship:
+The following minimal expectations for core competencies have been established in order to ensure the quality and thoroughness of the intern’s training experience and to assist in the evaluation of completion criteria for the internship:

 Activity